 Although I’ve been going to conventions for years, I’ve always done cosplays that didn’t require a lot of effort on my part.
+Simple things like using Sharingan contact lenses have always helped my costumes to look great.
 This year, I wanted to challenge myself by cosplaying as Amethyst from one of my favorite cartoons, Steven Universe.
 If you are unfamiliar with Steven Universe (and if you are, go watch it NOW), Amethyst is essentially a gem alien who likes mischief, shapeshifting, eating, and kicking ass with her whip.
 Pulling off a costume for Amethyst is easy enough as she wears human-like clothing, but there is one big thing about this small character: she is very purple.

 Anyone who knows me knows I love my Disney Villain aesthetic heavy in purples, blacks, and grays, so cosplaying as Amethyst seemed like a natural choice.
 The challenge, of course, would be to successfully apply body paint to achieve Amethyst’s lilac skin tone.
 Was I successful?
 Find out as I show you how I assembled the costume step-by-step.

 Amethyst’s hair appears to be white to slightly purple in color, depending on the lighting.
 I personally think white is closer to what her hair color appears to be, so I purchased a silvery-white wig on Amazon.
 Although it got a bit tangled at times, the wig achieved the look I wanted for a cheap price.
 Booths at conventions will often sell wigs for $30+, and you totally don’t need to spend that much to buy a high-quality wig.